 6. As long as you’re at it, upgrade.
 If something in your life falls apart, turn it to your advantage.
 One way to do this is by using your energy to upgrade rather than repair.
-Granted, this isn’t always feasible, but when it is then you have the chance to turn a setback into progress.
+Granted, this isn’t always feasible, but when it is, it provides you with the opportunity to turn a setback into progress.
 So, the end result will put you ahead of where you were and that will mean that you actually benefited from the experience.

 7. Role play.
 This is an effective tactic for removing yourself emotionally from a frustrating challenge.
-Pretend that you have been called in to handle the situation because of you calm and logical demeanor.
-The person facing the challenge needs someone who is cool and capable, and that’s why you are there.
+Pretend that you have been called in to handle the situation because of your calm and logical demeanor.
+The person facing the challenge needs someone who is cool and capable to cope with it, and that’s why you are there.

 8. Take rescue remedy.
 Maybe you’ve never heard of Rescue Remedy, let me tell you this is some good stuff.
 It’s a flower remedy developed by Dr. Edward Bach.
 Flower remedies work on a very subtle level to help with a wide array of emotional issues.
 As you can tell from the name, Rescue Remedy is there to rescue you during periods of emotional stress.

 9. Laugh your way through it.
 Sometimes things get so ridiculous that it’s almost laughable.
 When that happens, go ahead and laugh.
 When you laugh at a stressful situation it provides a healthy outlet for your emotions.
 Laughter is a much better way to release that emotional stress and cope with a challenge than anger is.